Answering Your Season 6 Questions

 Feels like they are diminishing the seriousness of his condition and what he deals with, especially when that comment comes right after a traumatic moment for us.

-But I never reply with that frustration because I also don't want people to see him as different or fragile.
+But I never reply with that frustration because I also don't want people people to see him as different or fragile.

 It's a complicated feeling because of my own trauma, but people seriously wanting others to view their child as sick is wild.

-And she also says, you know, we were also told early on by specialists to never hold him back from doing something because we are scared due to condition.
+And she also says, you know, we were also told early on by specialists to never hold him back from doing something because we are scared due to the condition.

-We can always fix his body up afterwards, but he can never fix the harm forcing him to sit out does to his self-esteem.
+We, we can always fix his body up afterwards, but he can never fix the harm forcing him to sit out does to his self-esteem.

 I thought that was just like a really poignant comment.

-Yeah, there are some nuances here that do reflect the experience of parents with caregivers, which is why I think it's so insidious, right?
+And I think, yeah, we always want to, I know on the team, like we always want to be respectful of like, yeah, there are some nuances here that do reflect the experience of parents with caregivers, which is why I think it's so insidious, right?

 Because they're co-opting those experiences and they're watching how other people talk about their legitimately sick children and sort of piggybacking off of it.